 UMass Dartmouth's mathematics program provides a foundation in both the theoretical and applied aspects of mathematics, preparing you for a variety of careers, including: actuary, algorithm design, biostatistician, computer information systems, data science, defense analyst, economics, education, finance, game developer, government, insurance, manufacturing, medicine, mathematical modeling consultant, psychology, science computing, software development, and statistician.

-You'll also be well-prepared for graduate studies in math or in areas that emphasize math, such as economics, engineering, and the sciences.
+You'll be well-prepared for graduate studies in math or in areas that emphasize math, such as economics, engineering, and the sciences.
+Math majors are eligible for a 4+1 Master's in Teaching, which provides licensure to teach mathematics in grades 5-8 and 8-12.

-We offer both BA and BS degrees in mathematics, a degree in applied and computational mathematics, as well as a degree in data science that is jointly taught by the mathematics department and the College of Engineering.
+We offer both BA and BS degrees in mathematics with concentrations in applied and computational mathematics and applied statistics, as well as a degree in data science that is jointly taught by the mathematics department and the College of Engineering.
 All degrees require completion of 120 credit hours of overall coursework.

 BA and BS degrees in mathematics